ThisIsntTheWay/Arduino-TicTacToe/README.md

 ##Components
 The components utilized in this project are **9** green LEDs with **2,9V** - **3,5V** @ **20mA**, **9** **470Ω** resistors (for each LED) and **3** generic PCB push-buttons.

-For the power-source, a 5V USB "Powerbank" is used.
+For the power-source, a 5V, 1A USB Power supply is used, more than enough for this project.

 ##Assignations
 The LED Pins are assigned as shown in the table.